-• EXPEDITED ORDER PROCESS The Precidian model contemplates an expedited order process for future NT Active ETFs through incorporation by reference to the Precidian application.
-An ETF may tailor its application to the extent it cannot or does not want to mirror the Precidian model, but there may be potential time-savings and other advantages to relying on the Precidian application, as the SEC has already reviewed and indicated that it is open to approving the Precidian application.
+■ EXPEDITED ORDER PROCESS The Precidian model contemplates an expedited order process for future NT Active ETFs through incorporation by reference to the Precidian application.
+An ETF may tailor its application to the extent it cannot or does not want to mirror the Precidian model, but there may be potential time-savings and other advantages to relying on the Precidian application, as the SEC has already reviewed and approved the Precidian application.